Fulfilling short-term needs while maintaining long-term priorities has been an ongoing challenge for organizations since the onset of the pandemic.

 Although the CPG industry has traditionally been behind when it comes to adopting digital solutions across their supply chains, that is likely to change as they’re forced to evaluate their current situations and realize how those who have already taken action are benefiting—P&G, for example, which recently reported its largest increase in sales in decades, has been a leader in using artificial intelligence and machine learning to automate demand planning.

-Covid-19 is strengthening the incentive for CPGs and retailers to digitize their supply chains, which could result in reduced waste and better energy monitoring, in addition to cost savings.
+Covid-19 strengthened the incentive for CPGs and retailers to digitize their supply chains, which could result in reduced waste and better energy monitoring, in addition to cost savings.
 Additionally, this unique situation has created an environment where supply chain transformation can almost be seen as a mandate for long-term success, and within this new environment lies the opportunity to activate sustainability benefits that have remained unrealized for years.

 Out of more than 1,000 consumer product companies that made organizational changes after participating in surveys led by The Sustainability Consortium from 2016-2018 , 77% of them engaged their suppliers – and their average evaluation scores increased by 30%.